techie-guy/starlight/README.md

 Use `make config=CONFIG` to build the project for the required Platform.

-To Run the executable, use `bin/CONFIG/mist-lib/mist-lib`,
+The executable is in `bin/CONFIG/mist-lib/mist-lib`,

 ## Android Support
 ### Using Gradle